 The signs and symptoms of hypoglycemia (also known as low blood sugar) are easy to recognize once you become aware of what they are.
-They are often at the root of many physiological and psychological conditions, syndromes or symptoms, but mainstream medicine fails to recognize its prevalence.
-Low blood sugar is a very common occurrence in our society, but often goes undiagnosed because of lack of awareness.
+They are often at the root of many physiological and psychological conditions, syndromes, or symptoms, but mainstream medicine fails to recognize its prevalence.
+Low blood sugar is a very common occurrence in our society but often goes undiagnosed because of a lack of awareness.
 It can imitate practically every medical condition we know of and is often misdiagnosed or labeled as hypochondriasis.

 In lay terms, hypoglycemia is when your blood glucose levels drop too low and your body and brain can’t function properly.
 Glucose is one of your body’s sources of energy.
 It is absorbed from the foods you eat and distributed to the cells in your body.
 The brain is very sensitive to the levels of blood sugar and needs glucose to function adequately.
 It is fuel for the brain.
 The brain doesn’t have the ability to store glucose so it needs a continuous supply from the blood.
 It extracts it from the blood as it does oxygen.
 If the brain does not have enough oxygen or glucose it can result in coma.
-The first signs of hypoglycemia to occur are often shaking or trembling in between meals, weakness and ravenous hunger.
+The first signs of hypoglycemia to occur are often shaking or trembling in between meals, weakness, and ravenous hunger.

 Causes of Hypoglycemia

 Hypoglycemia occurs when the body does not metabolize blood glucose properly.
 Abnormal metabolism can be caused by a variety of factors such as: